Can Large Language Models Infer Causation from Correlation?: Acknowledgment

 \section{Acknowledgment}

-We thank Riley Goodside for valuable suggestions to improve the our prompts to LLMs.
+We thank Riley Goodside for valuable suggestions to improve our prompts to LLMs.
 We thank Luigi Gresele and Amir Hossein Karimi for their suggestions to help us improve the formulation of our causal discovery questions.

-This material is based in part upon works supported by the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039B; by the Machine Learning Cluster of Excellence, EXC number 2064/1 – Project number 390727645; by the Precision Health Initiative at the University of Michigan; by the John Templeton Foundation (grant \#61156); by a Responsible AI grant by the Haslerstiftung; and an ETH Grant (ETH-19 21-1).
+This material is based in part upon work supported by the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039B; by the Machine Learning Cluster of Excellence, EXC number 2064/1 – Project number 390727645; by a National Science Foundation award (\#2306372); by a Swiss National Science Foundation award (\#201009) and a Responsible AI grant by the Haslerstiftung.
 Zhijing Jin is supported by PhD fellowships from the Future of Life Institute and Open Philanthropy.
 We also thank OpenAI for granting Zhijing quota to their API of GPT series through the Researcher Access Program.